 May 1, 1930.
-On this date, 11-year-old Venetia Burney in Oxford, England received £5 for her clever suggestion of the name Pluto for then the solar system’s outermost and newest planet.
+On this date, 11-year-old Venetia Burney in Oxford, England, received £5 (now $6.87 U.S.) for her clever suggestion of the name Pluto for what then was considered the solar system’s outermost and newest planet.

 Clyde W. Tombaugh – an assistant at the Lowell Observatory in Flagstaff, Arizona – had discovered Pluto earlier that year, on February 18, 1930.